SyMenu allows you to manage portable applications resident on local or removable drives and acts as a Start Menu replacement.

 Folders that are not customizable.

-Since SyMenu version 1.10, Working directory is already set by default for every programs on same folder of executable file.
+Since SyMenu version 1.10, Working directory is already set by default for every program on the same folder of the executable file.

-Edit this parameter only if you need to specify a different Working directory than default one.
+Edit this parameter only if you need to specify a different Working directory than the default one.

 - WORKING DIRECTORY